-Both Form 11 and Form 12 for the 2020 period will be available from 1 January 2021.
+Both Form 11 and Form 12 for the 2020 period are available since 1 January 2021.
 You should submit your receipts (as proof of expenditure) before you submit your return – see ‘Stage 1’ above.

 You can get a step by step guide on how to upload a receipt and submit a claim for the Stay and Spend tax credit in Revenue's Tax and Duty manual (pdf).